jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Fix Contact Us spacing
 - Re-enable spy to true for heights that allow it
 - Fix mobile menu labels that are still there when you close the toggle
+- Add some SVG curves in between components

 NICE TO HAVEs: